puradawid/LoSE/README.md

 ### Complication

 A matter (a thing or a concept) that has many parts and therefore it's hard to understand it.
+It is realtively easy to reproduce the same results knowing only on the inputs.

-Example: a watch, a program, a car
+Examples: a watch, a program, a car

 ### Complexity

 A matter is complex when:
-* the same initial state can give different result - for example,
+* the same initial state (inputs) can give different result
+* elements (agents) of the system are less important than interactions between them (i.e. you can't just sum up agents' abilities)
+* to understand the matter and forecast its behaviour, one has to perform experiments (it cannot be understood by just dissasembling)

+Examples: single cell, weather, human interactions, politics

 ### Problem